awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/ses/README.md

 Amazon SES is a cost-effective, flexible, and scalable email service that enables developers to send mail from within any application.

-**NOTE:** The AWS SDK for JavaScript v3 is written in TypeScript so, for consistency, these examples are also in TypeScript.
-TypeScript extends of JavaScript so these examples can also be run as JavaScript.
-For more information, see [TypeScript homepage](https://www.typescriptlang.org/).

 # Getting started